jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 So the following is my learning from setting all this up.

-1. Docker now has support for Apple Silicon 🤩
+1. Docker now has support for Apple Silicon 🤩🤩🤩

 However, it still requires `Rosetta 2` as some binaries are yet to make the transition to Apple Silicon.
-If you need, you can use this command to install rosetta.
+If you need, you can use this command to install Rosetta 2.

-    softwareupdate
+    softwareupdate --install-rosetta

 2. Use docker compose